About ANNIE MILLER

 I am from the DC Metro area originally and this is home for me.
 I live in the area with my husband and daughter, not far from where I grew up.
-I am still interested in movies, and I have a passion for documentary films and taking walks.
+I am still interested in movies, and I enjoy documentary films and taking long walks with my dog.

 Education & Professional Background